 No matter your age, if you have a voice you must speak up about protecting our planet and saving the ocean.
 As a species, we are destroying our beautiful planet Earth, and it is up to us to save it.

 Speak to friends, family or even to your local city council.
 These are important issues, and action must be taken.
 If not by our governments then by the people who actually care.

 It is important that you stay informed about current global situations and marine conservation issues.
 Educate yourself and others around you on the major impacts affecting marine wildlife, environments, and countries.

 Get engaged politically where you can, and vote for representatives that prioritize policies for environmental protection.
 These are all changes you can do that could make a huge difference and save the oceans.

 Make a Difference to Save the Ocean

-We are all responsible for these issues at a different level.
-The majority of people adore going to the seaside for a relaxing getaway, but how will that happen if the beaches and oceans we love are totally destroyed.
+We are all responsible for these issues at different levels.
+The majority of people adore going to the seaside for a relaxing getaway, but how will that happen if the beaches and oceans we love are totally destroyed?
 It’s not too late to change, get out there, make a difference and help save the ocean.
 We’ve got this!